-By dropping the wedding ring during the ceremony, is supposed to be positive as it shakes out the evil spirits, however, the downside to this is that whoever drops the ring is said to be the first to die!
+Dropping the wedding ring during the ceremony is supposed to be positive as it shakes out the evil spirits.
+The downside is that whoever drops the ring is said to be the first to die!

 Until Queen Victoria started the White Wedding Dress trend in 1840, brides wore their finest gown to marry in!

 14% of women buy a wedding dress that’s one or more sizes too small and then slim down (or have the dress adjusted if they can’t).